What is Hypoparathyroidism?

 What are the hopes for future treatment?

-Ultimately, replacing the faulty hormone is likely to be a better treatment for hypopara than compensating for the effects of its absence.
-In the UK, a clinical trial of an injectable parathyroid hormone PTH 1-84 ( Natpar) is underway and an oral PTH is also in the offing.
-We hope that this replacement hormone will become available to all hypopara patients soon.
-Meanwhile, we raise awareness about hypopara on a global level, help to educate the medical profession about our quality of life and work closely with our specialist advisors to bring about research, currently on PTH transplantation, PTH stem cells and intra- operative imaging devices for monitoring glands during surgery.
+Ultimately, replacing the faulty hormone is likely to be a better treatment for hypopara than compensating for the effects of its absence but replacement parathyroid hormone (PTH) is not yet widely available.
+However, new treatments are in the pipeline and we work closely with our medical advisors and industry partners to help bring about new treatments such as new forms of PTH, PTH auto-transplantation, PTH stem cells and intra- operative imaging devices for monitoring glands during surgery.

 What can I do to manage my calcium levels?